Musculoskeletal Anatomy

 • Identify and annotate skeletal structures of the axial and appendicular skeleton, including landmarks of muscle attachment, and describe the type, structure and function of bones

-• Describe the detailed anatomy of the muscular, nervous systems and vasculature of the upper and lower extremities, vertebral column and head and neck, on human cadaveric specimens, digital resources and medical images
+• Identify and annotate the anatomy of the musculoskeletal system (including nerves and vasculature) of the axial and appendicular skeleton, on human cadaveric specimens, digital resources and medical images.

 • Relate the biomechanics and anatomical constituents (e.g. concentric functions of muscles), at the micro and macro levels of organisation, to growth and development, human movement and mechanisms of injury and disease

-• Differentiate types of joints and their macroscopic anatomy, including major ligaments, connective tissue structures and bursae; explain and recognise high-incidence joint injury and pathology on principal imaging modalities
+• Identify and annotate skeletal joints and their macroscopic anatomy, including major ligaments, connective tissue structures and bursae; explain and recognise high-incidence joint injury and pathology on principal imaging modalities.

-• Summarise the regional and compartmental innervation via major nerve plexuses; describe the causes, functional changes in movement and clinical assessment associated with lesions and plexopathies
+• Summarise the regional and compartmental innervation via major nerve plexuses and explain the functional changes in movements associated with lesions and plexopathies.

 Prerequisite(s)